 - □ Sand or shaving cream writing: children spread out sand or shaving cream and use their finger to write a letter or word in it.
 As they write, they say the sound each letter makes.
-They then blend the sounds together to read the word aloud. - □ Air writing: children use two pointer fingers as they write letters into the air.
-They say the sounds of the letters as they write them. - □ Sandpaper letters: children trace the letters in sand paper.
-As they trace the letters, they say the sound of the letters. - Magnetic Tiles: children can build words with magnetic tiles using different colors to represent vowels and consonants.
+They then blend the sounds together to read the word aloud. - Air writing: children use fingers to write letters into the air.
+They say the sounds of the letters as they write them. - □ Sandpaper letters: children trace the letters in sandpaper.
+As they trace the letters, they say the sound of the letters. - ☐ Magnetic tiles: children can build words with magnetic tiles using different colors to represent vowels and consonants.
 Have students read it out loud and then write the word.